seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

   1 + z ^ 2 + (beta ε : ℂ) - Complex.I * z * (1 + z ^ 2)
 ```

-You can see that the parameter choices are slightly different from the report (their "scales" are the same).
+You can see that the parameter choices are slightly different from those in the report (their "scales" are the same).
 The following table summarizes the differences.

 | Parameter | Report | Lean |
 |---|---|---|